 Tip #2: Spruce Up Your RV with Fake Plants

 Faux has gotten a makeover, and you can now hack camper life by bringing maintenance-free plant life into your rig.
-World Market is the go-to source for fake plants that look real as life.
+Check out these fake plants that look real as life.

 Tip #3: Rewrap Rather than Reupholster